eclipse-threadx/getting-started/docs/troubleshooting.md

 * Check the spelling and case of the configuration values you entered for your IoT configuration in the file *azure_config.h*.
 The values for some IoT resource attributes, such as `deviceID` and `primaryKey`, are case sensitive.

+## Issue:  Wi-Fi is unable to connect

+### Description

+After you flash a device that uses a Wi-Fi connection and try to connect to your Wi-Fi network, you get an error message that Wi-Fi is unable to connect.

+### Resolution

+* Check your Wi-Fi network frequency and settings.
+The devices used in the getting started guide all use 2.4 GHz.
+Confirm that your Wi-Fi router is configured to support a 2.4 GHz network.
+* Check the Wi-Fi mode.
+Confirm what setting you used for the WIFI_MODE constant in the *azure_config.h* file.
+Check your Wi-Fi network security or authentication settings to confirm that the Wi-Fi security mode matches what you have in the configuration file.

 ## Issue: Flashing the board fails

 ### Description